HsiangHung/Machine_Learning_Note/Statistical_Test/permutation_test/README.md

 Calculate initial test statistic from mean difference between control and treatment groups:
 ![](images/example_p4.png)

-Reshuffle the treament group.
+Reshuffle the treament group, but have the sample size as same as the initial experiment groups’ sample sizes .
 Now in both the treament and control groups, there are alpaca using new and old shampoo.
 Then for each treatment assignment permutation, we calculate a test statistic:
 ![](images/example_p5.png)

-More permutations generate more test statistics:
+More permutations (resampling) generate more test statistics:
 ![](images/example_p6.png)

 The test statistics generate a test statistic distribution.
 This distribution describes the test statistics variance if null hypothesis is true (no difference between control and treatment groups).